What is a professional home inspection?

-Other than when inspecting newly constructed homes where systems and components are expected to be in “new” condition, professional inspectors typically do not inspect for or report on cosmetic conditions such as torn screens, minor paint chipping, dented door knobs, or other conditions of normal wear and tear.
-Remember, inspectors are working under both time and cost constraints.
-If they spent the valuable time for which the buyer is paying looking for cosmetic conditions, they would have less time to inspect the major systems of a home for more important and potentially costly conditions.
+Other than when inspecting newly constructed homes where systems and components are expected to be in “new” condition, professional inspectors typically do not inspect for or report on cosmetic conditions such as torn screens, minor paint chipping, dented doorknobs, or other conditions of normal wear and tear.
+Remember, inspectors, are working under both time and cost constraints.
+If they spent the valuable time for which the buyer is paying for cosmetic conditions, they would have less time to inspect the major systems of a home for more important and potentially costly conditions.

 Do inspectors provide cost estimates for corrective work?

 Generally, they do not.
-It is not the job of inspectors to provide cost estimates for work which will be performed by other qualified individuals or companies.
-Some inspectors who have enough experience may choose to verbally discuss “ballpark” cost ranges for certain work with which they are familiar, but even general contractors use professional estimating guides and obtain competitive bids before providing the costs associated with specific work.
-When buyers ask inspectors to provide costs, they are asking inspectors to place a value on another individual’s or company’s labor and materials.
-In some instances, additional and unanticipated costs may arise from previously hidden conditions which are discovered in the course of performing corrective work.
+It is not the job of inspectors to provide cost estimates for work that other qualified individuals or companies will perform.
+Some inspectors who have enough experience may choose to verbally discuss “ballpark” cost ranges for certain work they are familiar with.
+Still, even general contractors use professional estimating guides and obtain competitive bids before providing the costs associated with specific work.
+When buyers ask inspectors to provide costs, they ask inspectors to place a value on another individual’s or company’s labor and materials.
+In some instances, additional and unanticipated costs may arise from previously hidden conditions discovered in the course of performing corrective work.

 Should buyers attend inspections?

 A professional inspector is responsible for the home when the occupants are not present.
 Typically, when an inspection is complete, buyers should be prepared to leave with the inspector.
-All parties must leave the home at the conclusion of the inspection unless the inspector has specific instructions to the contrary from the seller, occupants, or appropriate real estate professional.
+All parties must leave home after the inspection unless the inspector has specific instructions to the contrary from the seller, occupants, or appropriate real estate professional.

 Typically, they are not.
-Previous inspection reports are not reliable sources of information not only because they have been performed for other parties but also because they often do not contain current information.
+Previous inspection reports are not reliable sources of information because they have been performed for other parties and because they often do not contain current information.
 Conditions may have dramatically changed since a previous inspection was conducted.
 Buyers should always have a professional inspection performed specifically on their behalf.
-Only in this way can buyers be assured that they are receiving information on the current condition of the home and its systems and only in this way can they receive the advantage of maintenance and care information that is provided specifically for them.
+Only in this way can buyers be assured that they are receiving information on the home's current condition and systems.
+Only in this way can they receive the advantage of maintenance and care information provided specifically for them.

 Is a home inspection a warranty?

-A professional home inspection is an examination for and documentation of specific systems and components for specific conditions which are currently adversely affecting or that have the potential for adversely affecting the normally intended function or operation of the systems and components inspected.
-It is intended to develop information which can become part of an overall risk reduction and risk management plan.
+A professional home inspection is an examination for and documentation of specific systems and components for specific conditions currently adversely affecting or that have the potential for adversely affecting the normally intended function or operation of the systems and components inspected.
+It is intended to develop information that can become part of an overall risk reduction and risk management plan.

 A warranty is a pledge made by the original manufacturer of a product to repair, replace, or correct specific deficiencies in their product if such deficiencies occur within a stated period of time.
-It can also be a pledge made by the provider of a service to perform that service in a specified manner.
+It can also be a pledge made by the service provider to perform that service in a specified manner.

 The term “warranty” is often confused with insurance plans offered for sale to home buyers.
-In order to avoid confusion, the term “insurance” is used here when discussing “home buyers’ warranties.”
+The term “insurance” is used here when discussing “home buyers’ warranties to avoid confusion.”